sanketlakhera/trade-engine-in-rust/README.md

 # Trade Engine in Rust

+# This is not a real trading engine, it is a side project to learn Rust

 ## Overview

 This project implements a high-performance trade matching engine in Rust, designed to handle real-time order matching and trade execution.
 The engine supports both limit and market orders, maintains order books for multiple trading pairs, and implements price-time priority matching.